The Clear Edge

 Each has a clear finish line.
 Your brain loves finish lines.

-One agency owner said yes to everything: speaking gigs, podcast interviews, coffee chats, “collaboration” calls, networking events.
+One agency owner said yes to everything: speaking gigs, podcast interviews, coffee chats, “collaboration” calls, and networking events.

 Calendar: full.
 Revenue: flat at $16K/month for 5 months.